HewlettPackard/lustre-csi-driver/README.md

 ### Helm

 You can use Helm to manage the lustre CSI driver components:
-- To deploy: `helm install lustre-csi-driver lustre-csi-driver/ --values lustre-csi-driver/values.yaml`
+- To deploy: `cd charts/ && helm install lustre-csi-driver lustre-csi-driver/ --values lustre-csi-driver/values.yaml`
 - To shut down: `helm delete lustre-csi-driver`

 ### Kind